david-knott/wa-tor/README.md

 # wa-tor
-Cellular automata demonstration using sharks and fishes
+Javascript implementation of sharks and fishes cellular automata program